-I’m working on a design for a sitting bench for my house (and profile).
+I’m working on a design for a sitting bench for my house, one that can help me correct my spine posture and can also take the pain out of sitting.
 I want to get this done quickly for a deadline coming up in a couple of weeks.
 However, the design process cannot be rushed and although I thought I had it nailed down, I’ve found my designs aren’t quite right yet and so I need to continue.
 This is a great thing, to take the time to come up with a design that I truly love and want to spend hours building just right.

 I start with some sketches on paper, doodling ideas.
 A design element is a circle with a line through it (watch the video above to learn more!).
 Just a bunch of things, whatever pops up.
 I take a lot of time turning over a 3d model in my head as I sketch – it’s much faster for me than trying to draw in 3d.